dd9jn/rfc4880bis/crypto-refresh.md

 If the "Hash" Armor Header is given, the specified message digest algorithm(s) are used for the signature.
 If more than one message digest is used in the signature, the "Hash" armor header contains a comma-delimited list of used message digests.

-If the "SaltedHash" Armor Header is given, the specified message digest algorithm and salt are used for the signature.
+If the "SaltedHash" Armor Header is given, the specified message digest algorithm and salt are used for a signature.
 The message digest name is followed by a colon (`:`) followed by 22 characters of Radix-64 encoded salt without padding.
+Note: The "SaltedHash" Armor Header contains digest algorithm and salt for a single signature; a second signature requires a second "SaltedHash" Armor Header.

 Current message digest names are described with the algorithm IDs in {{hash-algos}}.